Netflix: Development of original programming and distribution expansion (2013–2017)

-Expansion into international productions (2017–2020)
+Expansion into international productions and new productions (2017–2020)

 In November 2017, Netflix announced that it would be making its first original Colombian series, to be executive produced by Ciro Guerra.
 In December 2017, Netflix signed Stranger Things director-producer Shawn Levy and his production company 21 Laps Entertainment to what sources say is a four-year deal.
 In 2017, Netflix invested in distributing exclusive stand-up comedy specials from Dave Chappelle, Louis C.K., Chris Rock, Jim Gaffigan, Bill Burr and Jerry Seinfeld.

 In February 2018, Netflix acquired the rights to The Cloverfield Paradox from Paramount Pictures for $50 million and launched on its service on February 4, 2018, shortly after airing its first trailer during Super Bowl LII.
 Analysts believed that Netflix's purchase of the film helped to make the film instantly profitable for Paramount compared to a more traditional theatrical release, while Netflix benefited from the surprise reveal.
 Other films acquired by Netflix include international distribution for Paramount's Annihilation and Universal's News of the World and worldwide distribution of Universal's Extinction, Warner Bros.'
 Mowgli: Legend of the Jungle, Paramount's The Lovebirds and 20th Century Studios' The Woman in the Window.
 In March, the service ordered Formula 1: Drive to Survive, a racing docuseries following teams in the Formula One world championship.

 In March 2018, Sky UK announced an agreement with Netflix to integrate Netflix's subscription VOD offering into its pay-TV service.
 Customers with its high-end Sky Q set-top box and service will be able to see Netflix titles alongside their regular Sky channels.
 In October 2022, Netflix revealed that its annual revenue from the UK subscribers in 2021 was £1.4bn.

 In April 2018, Netflix pulled out of the Cannes Film Festival, in response to new rules requiring competition films to have been released in French theaters.
 The Cannes premiere of Okja in 2017 was controversial, and led to discussions over the appropriateness of films with simultaneous digital releases being screened at an event showcasing theatrical film; audience members also booed the Netflix production logo at the screening.
 Netflix's attempts to negotiate to allow a limited release in France were curtailed by organizers, as well as French cultural exception law—where theatrically screened films are legally forbidden from being made available via video-on-demand services until at least 36 months after their release.
 Besides traditional Hollywood markets as well as from partners like the BBC, Sarandos said the company also looking to expand investments in non-traditional foreign markets due to the growth of viewers outside of North America.
 At the time, this included programs such as Dark from Germany, Ingobernable from Mexico and 3% from Brazil.